bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Maybe we SHOULD fire those script___created/destroyed events...

--- TODO Test against the most popular mods (bobs, angels, sort by popular on the website)
+-- TODO Test against the most popular mods (bobs, angels, Rampant, sort by popular on the website)

 ### Feature: Graphics Polish